 The alliance is to serve as a permanent forum for the exchange of best practices between the G7 and stakeholders from industry, research and the public.
 Future G7 Presidencies will organise workshops on different topics of resource efficiency every year, ensuring that the topic will stay on the agenda.

-*CCTNE, distributed through official channels, will be supporting this year’s G7 Summit in Charlevoix, Quebec.
+*CCTNE, distributed through official channels, will be supporting this year’s COP24 Summit in Katowice, Poland.
 As part of our purpose in creating meaningful engagement between key stakeholders, we would welcome relevant industry solution providers to contribute thought leadership to this critical, strategic area.

 To discuss the possibility of your company’s written advocacy contribution, as per this recent example, please contact: